 - sea salt and pepper, to taste

 Combine the ingredients.
-This is super delicious on crusty Italian bread.
+This is super delicious on crusty sourdough bread.

 - 2 cups fresh basil leaves